Stadion Narodowy: Railways and metro

 The stadium is located near the railway station Warszawa Stadion.
-The station has two side platforms flanking the suburban tracks of the Warsaw Cross-City Line used by the regional trains run by Koleje Mazowieckie and Szybka Kolej Miejska.
+The station has two side platforms flanking the suburban tracks of the Warsaw Cross-City Line used by the regional trains run by Masovian Railways and Rapid Urban Railway (Warsaw).
 The stadium can be reached by the S1 and S2 lines.
 The trip from central Warsaw takes about 5 minutes, and during the rush hours trains run every 4 minutes.
 Within an hour about 26000 people could reach stadium only by trains.
 In early 2012, the station has undergone thorough modernization in preparation for the new stadium and for the UEFA Euro 2012.

 The stadium is accessible from the Warsaw Metro.
 The closest station is Stadion Narodowy metro station (C14) opened in March 2015.

 Buses and trams

 Around the stadium there are several tram and bus stops.
 The most convenient way to reach the stadium from the city centre is to use the transport hub located at the George Washington Roundabout (Rondo Jerzego Waszyngtona).